The Complete Guide to Legal Practice Management Software

 Clio

 User-friendly timers and mobile apps make time entry effortless.
-Automatic activity detection and smart time suggestions help attorneys capture more time with minimal disruption to their workflow.
+Automatic activity detection and smart time suggestions help lawyers capture more time with minimal disruption to their workflow.

 Billables.ai can be added on for Automated \ AI Timekeeping (out of the box integration, pay, train and go)